Apostolique/Apos.Framework/README.md

 ### Layer1

 `Layer1` sits on top of `Layer0`.
 If a prebuild tool generates code, it will be put in `Layer1`.
-For example, a content pipeline could generate a C# class with links to the assets files.
-An IDE could then provide autocomplete and error checking when the links change.
+For example, a content pipeline could generate a C# class with links to the asset files.
+IDEs can then provide autocomplete and error checking when the links change.

 ## Platforms